oarcscience/ith.oarc.science/neu/eng/meft/meft00.md

 #### \[1894\]

 ###### Scanned and redacted by Phillip Brown.
-Additional proofing and formatting at Intangible Textual Heritage by John B. Hare, April 2003.
+Additional proofing and formatting at Intangible Textual Heritage by Jean Lelievre, April 2003.
 This text is in the public domain.
 These files may be used for any non-commercial purpose provided this notice of attribution is left intact.

 ------------------------------------------------------------------------